-Eat a nourishing diet; be sure to include sufficient vitamins, minerals, and if necessary digestive aids.
-A high protein diet (keep in mind all foods have protein but foods that are high in proteins are your beans, peas, lentils, whole grains, nuts and seeds), essential fatty acids (flaxseed oil is best 2-4 tsp).
+Eat a nourishing diet; be sure to include sufficient vitamins, minerals, and, if necessary digestive aids.
+A high protein diet (keep in mind all foods have protein but are high in proteins are your beans, peas, lentils, whole grains, nuts, and seeds), essential fatty acids (flaxseed oil is best 2-4 tsp).
 Vitamin A (in the form of carotenes), B Complex, zinc (30mg). germanium (100mg), CoQ10, Folic Acid (5mg) helps female fertility.

-Vitamin E (400 IU) is very important if you wish to conceive.
+Vitamin E (400 IU) is essential if you wish to conceive.
 In women with irregular or absent periods, extra vitamin B6 can boost fertility (50 mg daily).

-In one study, taking over 1000 mg of vitamin C can reduce fertility in women (whereas, in men can increase it).
+In one study, taking over 1000 mg of vitamin C can reduce fertility in women (whereas men can increase it).

 A deficiency of selenium (500 mcg; not over 40mcg if pregnant) can lead to infertility in women.

-Para-aminobenzoic acid (PABA as a B vitamin which restores fertility to a woman (100mg).
+Para-aminobenzoic acid (PABA as a B vitamin whicthattores fertility to a woman (100mg).

-Fried food, sugary, junk, and caffeine food, white flour, or animal fats.
+Fried food, sugary, junk, caffeine, white flour, or animal fats.

-Go on a gluten free diet.
-A gluten free diet has enabled women, who previously were unable to to conceive, to become pregnant.
+Go on a gluten-free diet.
+A gluten-free diet has enabled women, who previously were unable to conceive, to become pregnant.

 Avoid stress.
 Avoid overweight.
-The closer a woman's weight is to the ideal, the more likely she is to conceive.
+The closer a woman's weight is to the ideal, the more likely she will conceive.

-Add 2Tbsp. each of chasteberry, Chinese angelica (dong quai), false unicorn root, plus1-2 tsp. blessed thistle to a quart of boiling water.
+Add 2Tbsp.
+Chaste berry, Chinese angelica (dong quai), false unicorn root, plus1-2 tsp. blessed thistle to a quart of boiling water.
 Steep for 15 minutes.
 Drink 2-3 cups day, 4-5 days a week.